The process of change began in that jail isolation cell. It has taken many paths and roads since.

 Having worked with a Zen teacher for a decade and met for years with a minister, I look forward to exploring the social facet of religion and spirituality.
 This includes community events and service opportunities.

 Aside from the good I have reaped what I sowed.
 I have learned what it is to be lonely and completely powerless.
 My father died and I didn’t get to say goodbye.
 I have been assaulted and robbed.
 I have learned what it is to be victimized.
-That karmic balance helped me better understand the full impact of my crimes.
+I better understand the full impact of my crimes.
 I needed these harsh lessons.

 I have watched people move on with their lives, no longer including me in them.
 I have also found new friends and family.
 My mother and I are closer than we’ve ever been.
 My step-grandfather adopted me when my father died and has been a limitless source of wisdom and love.
 I have been taken on as a godson, found a best friend of 13 years, connected with childhood friends and become close with people all over the world.